ipdr/ipdr/README.md

     $ docker tag docker.local:5000/ciqmw4mig2uwaygddjlutoywq43udutvdmuxkcxvetsjp2mjdde27wi example/helloworld:latest
     ```

-- You can also pull the image using `docker pull`:
+- We can also pull the image using `docker pull`:
     - First run the IPDR server in a seperate terminal:

         ```bash